Germany Visa and Passport Requirements

 Entry with pets

 If travelling with a pet from the UK to Germany, the animal must have a microchip, rabies vaccination certificate and EU pet passport.
-If being vaccinated for the first time, this should take place at least 21 days before travelling.
+If being vaccinated for the first time or if the previous period of validity of the last vaccination has expired, the vaccination should take place at least 21 days before travelling.

 Embassies and tourist offices